 Weather conditions can change rapidly in backcountry areas, especially during fall and winter seasons.
 Dress in layers, carry extra clothing, and be prepared for windy and wintery weather.

 Backcountry camping is permitted at Horsetooth Mountain Open Space.
-There are three designated backcountry sites.
-Backcountry camping permits are available at the gate house, by calling our administrative office at (970) 679-4570 or by contacting ranger staff.
+There are three designated backcountry sites that can be accessed from the upper Horsetooth Mountain lot.
+Backcountry camping is on a first come, first served basis.
+There is an informational sign along with a sign in sheet near the gatehouse at the trailhead.
+You must sign in before you camp.
 This is low impact, leave no trace camping.
 Fires are not allowed.
 Camping stoves only.
-To contact a county ranger or for more information call (970) 679-4570.
+Please pack out all trash.
+To contact a county ranger or for more information call (970) 619-4570.

 Horsetooth Rock Trail and Horsetooth Falls Trail are foot travel only due to the high use.

 Trail maintenance is an ongoing project at Horsetooth Mountain Open Space.
 All trails remain open, however, you may encounter workers during weekdays or select weekends.
 To assist with Larimer County's Adopt-a-Trail program, please call (970) 619-4552.

 Please report any concerns or trail problems to a ranger.
 Rangers can be contacted at (970) 619-4570.

 Mule deer, black bear, bobcat, foxes, and coyotes are fairly common sightings.
 Mountain lions also reside within the property of Horsetooth Mountain Open Space.
 They are a rare sight even though they are year-round residents.
 Keeping small children close and dogs on leash while hiking is always a smart precaution.